munaai/docker-flask-redis-app/README.md

 - **Redis**: Use the official Redis image and configure it with a `Dockerfile`.
 - Use **Docker Compose** to orchestrate both the Flask and Redis containers.

+## Test the Application

+Access the Welcome Page:

+Open your browser and go to http://localhost:5000 to see the welcome message.
+Test the Visit Count:

+Navigate to http://localhost:5000/count to see the visit count increment each time you refresh the page.